DOI-USGS/ds-pipelines-targets-2-course/responses/90-whats-next.md

 - :unlock: [`.gitignore` and commenting pipeline code]({{ store.final_tips_url }})

-:keyboard: Activity: If you have comments or questions, add them below and then assign a course lead this issue to engage in dialogue.
-When you are satisfied with the conversation, close this issue.
+:keyboard: You have now completed the course :tada: If you have comments or questions, add them below and then assign a course lead this issue to engage in dialogue.